+Now, restriction along $\tau:\Proj_\Fq\to \Proj_L$ and naturality with respect to the morphisms \eqref{eq-map1} and \eqref{eq-map2} yield a graded $k$-linear map:

-\begin{lm} If $\Fq\subset L$ is an extension of fields of degree $s^2$ and $q=p^r$, then for all $F$ and $G$ in $k[\Proj_L]\Md$, the map \eqref{eqn-interm-iso} is an isomorphism. \end{lm} \begin{proof} We have a sequence of extensions of fields $\Fq\subset K\subset L$ of degree $s$.
-We are going to convert $\Ext$ over $k[\Proj_L]$ into $\Ext$ over $k[\Proj_\Fq]$ in two steps, by using the effect on $\Ext$ of the restriction of scalars $\Proj_L\to \Proj_K$ and $\Proj_K\to \Proj_\Fq$, and their adjoints (with the help of proposition \ref{pr-iso-Ext-explicit}), and we are going to check that the isomorphism obtained coincides with the map \eqref{eqn-interm-iso}.
+\begin{lm} If $\Fq\subset L$ is an extension of fields of degree $s^2$ and $q=p^r$, then for all $F$ and $G$ in $k[\Proj_L]\Md$, the map \eqref{eqn-interm-iso} is an isomorphism. \end{lm} \begin{proof} The strategy of the proof is as follows.
+Since $\Fq\subset L$ is an extension of degree $s^2$, we can find an intermediate field $K$ such that $\Fq\subset K\subset L$ is a sequence of extensions of fields of degree $s$.
+We are going to convert $\Ext$ over $k[\Proj_L]$ into $\Ext$ over $k[\Proj_\Fq]$ in two steps, by using the effect on $\Ext$ of the restrictions of scalars $\Proj_L\to \Proj_K$ and $\Proj_K\to \Proj_\Fq$, and their adjoints (with the help of proposition \ref{pr-iso-Ext-explicit}), and we are going to check that the two-steps isomorphism obtained coincides with the explicit map \eqref{eqn-interm-iso}.